bustedbunny/com.bustedbunny.mvvmtoolkit/README.md

 <ui:Label text="String Format tooltip" tooltip="$This is a tooltip with variable = {Counter}"/>
 ```

+`TooltipElement` consists of `VisualElemet` and `Label`, which
+have `MVVMTK-tooltip-container` and `MVVMTK-tooltip-label` USS classes,
+so you can override them with your USS styles.

 ### Input binding

 To bind a button to specific method we will need to